FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Reactivate_an_object_CL/INACT_command.md

 - `CFTPART_ID` is the identifier of the partner to deactivate.
 To deactivate several partners with a single command, use wildcard characters or meta characters.
 - Mode is the mode to be deactivated, with values: "BOTH" , "B", "REQUESTER", "R" , "SERVER", "S"
-- When FORCE is set to YES, stops any transfers in progress involving the deactivated partners.
+- When `FORCE `is set to `YES`, stops any transfers in progress involving the deactivated partners.

 ****Example****